This article describes how to change ports from their default assignments. Find the different default ports in our UniFi - Ports Used article.

 - As mentioned in the warning above, if you customize any ports or system variables you need to make sure there are no comments (#), or extra characters leading or trailing on the line.
 If the variable you want to customize is in the commented section it is recommended that you copy just the variable, paste it below the commented section and customize as needed.

 - If you're modifying the

 system.propertiesfile on a Unix/Linux system, please note that it will require super user (sudo) privileges to edit the file.
 There are no special requirements other than that, so you can use your preferred text editor (vi, emacs, nano, etc.).

-- Since UniFi Network Controller version 5.6.x the UniFi service does not run as root.
+- In current versions, UniFi Network does not run as root.
 This means that you cannot bind to privileged ports (<1024).
-The controller will fail to start if you try to use these ports.
+The application will fail to start if you try to use these ports.